 - LINEAR MASSAGE ON BACK

-Back of the client is subjected to massaging when he is placed in the prone position.
-Following dusting of the herbal powder on the back, the therapist places his both the palms at the client shoulder.
+The back of the client is subjected to massaging when he is placed in the prone position.
+Following the dusting of the herbal powder on the back, the therapist places both the palms at the client’s shoulder.
 Then he moves his palms towards the buttock exerting firm pressure.

 - LINEAR MASSAGE ON LEGS

-After dusting the herbal powder the therapist places his both the palms on the client’s ankle.
+After dusting the herbal powder the therapist places both the palms on the client’s ankle.
 Then he massages the leg by moving his palms towards the hip region exerting firm pressure.
-This maneuver is repeated in a supine, lateral and prone position of the client.
+This maneuver is repeated in the supine, lateral and prone position of the client.

 - RUBBING MASSAGE ON SOLES

 For massaging the soles the therapist initially stabilized the client’s feet by holding it with one hand.
 Then taking some amount of herbal powder in his other palm rubs the soles in to and fro manner.
 This maneuver is done in both the supine and prone position of the client.

 In the lateral position of the client, his sides of the trunk are subjected to massaging.
 For this after dusting the powder, the therapist moves his palms from the axilla to the hip of the client exerting a good amount of pressure.